xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 #### 5.3 Analyze and document enforcement in Verifier.

-Execution and Translation are correlary to each other.
+Execution and Translation are corrolary to each other.
 Most of what is true about one is true about the other.
 The model compiler _translates_ the model; Verifier _interprets_ the model.
-The two tasks have many similarities.
-The rules of Shlaer-Mellor are employed by both.
+The two tasks are congruent;
+both deploy the rules of Shlaer-Mellor.

 The analysis for Verifier will leverage the analysis of the model compiler.
 Where the model compiler needs to perform range checking when a translated